 The online space presents your business to the world, but your local presence shouldn’t be left to linger in the dust.
 A local SEO agency can deploy specific tactics to help your site be found in your city, county, and even region with improved organic rankings.

 People love to support their neighborhood businesses, but they must know you’re out there and open for business.
-As an example, the increasing popularity of shopping local is a boom for restaurant owners, microbreweries, and makers of all sorts.
+As an example, the increasing popularity of shopping locally is a boom for restaurant owners, microbreweries, and makers of all sorts.

 The web is an infinite realm, but the locals could be your best customers.
 Make sure they know you’re open for business.
 In this guide, you’ll learn how to improve rankings and enhance search results for your business with local SEO, as well as features needed to grow sales.